jasonflorentino/acnh-jukebox/README.md

   ```
   npm run dev
   ```
-- The will be running on `http://localhost:3000`
+- The app will be running on `http://localhost:3000`